dentarg/auth0-blog/_posts/2016-10-06-announcing-auth0-eu-us-privacy-shield-certification.markdown

 tags:
 - privacy-shield
 - safe-harbor
+- data-protection
 related:
 - 2016-08-16-how-real-state-companies-can-implement-open-id-connect-with-auth0
 - 2016-08-02-analysis-of-enterprise-connections-data
 - 2016-05-17-why-identity-federation-matters
 ---

+We are happy to announce that effective today Auth0 is part of the EU-US Privacy Shield Program and publicly committed to comply with its requirements.
+This certification enables Auth0 to transfer personal data from the European Union to the United States while complying with EU data protection requirements.

+## Understanding Privacy Shield

 The European Commission decided last year that the [Safe Harbor Principles](https://auth0.com/blog/safe-harbor-still-matters/), which outlined rules for the security of data transferred between the United States and EU by companies, were no longer robust enough.
 So they replaced Safe Harbor with the [EU-US Privacy Shield Framework](https://www.privacyshield.gov/welcome).